Learn more about the MSI Contributor

 - Security Overview: SecurityOverview.pdf (290150 KB)

-- Many of your questions may be answered by the The Higg MSI Methodology document under What is The Higg MSI?
+- Many of your questions may be answered by the Higg MSI Methodology Document or FAQs on howtohigg.org.

-- If you still need help, feel free to reach out to SAC at email@example.com or click on the Help widget in the lower right hand corner.
+- If you still need help, feel free to reach out to SAC and Higg Co by clicking on the Support widget in the lower right hand corner.